In this section

 The Equality Duty is a duty on public bodies, including Higher Education Institutes (HEIs) and others carrying out public functions.
 It is designed to help HEIs fulfil the requirements of the Equality Act by taking proactive steps to:

 - advance and promote equality of opportunity between different groups

 - foster good relations between people from different groups

-In 2015, Goldsmiths launched a renewed Equality and Diversity Strategy (PDF download) which aims to drive forward our aims to embed equality and diversity into everything that we do, and go beyond our legal obligations, to be recognised as a leading Higher Education Institution in this area.
+In 2015, Goldsmiths launched a renewed Equality and Diversity Strategy (PDF) which aims to drive forward our aims to embed equality, diversity and inclusion into everything that we do, and go beyond our legal obligations, to be recognised as a leading Higher Education Institution in this area.

 There are also three specific obligations we must meet as part of our Public Sector Equality Duty:

-- To set and publish one or more specific and measurable equality objective, at least every four years (by April 2012) – we are proud to present our Equality Objectives and Action Plan 2012-2016 (PDF download).
+- To set and publish one or more specific and measurable equality objective, at least every four years (by April 2012) – we are proud to present our Equality Objectives 2017-21 and Action Plan.

 - To publish information and equality objectives in a manner that is accessible to the public.